Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

 \subsubsection{User Embedding Enhancement}

-Considering the importance of the user ID embedding matrix in reducing the redundancy caused by modeling \textit{user-item} interactions, we also apply the RR process to the user ID embedding matrix:
+Given the critical role of the user ID embedding matrix in minimizing redundancy from \textit{user-item} interaction modeling, we then adopt the RR process to the user ID embedding matrix $X_{\mathcal{U}} \in \mathbb{R}^{\mathcal{N}_{\mathcal{U}} \times d}$ for reducing the redundancy of user representations: